 - Abide by University policies; confront, enforce, and report violations of policies and inappropriate behavior in the assigned area.
 Assist campus officials or other responsible parties elsewhere on campus when requested to do so.

-- Record and report information as outlined on departmental and area-specific forms (inventories, work requests, incident and CARE reports, Room Condition Report (eRCR), weekly reports, surveys, etc.).
+- Record and report information as outlined on departmental and area-specific forms (keys, inventories, work requests, incident and care reporting system, Room Condition Report (eRCR), weekly reports, surveys, etc.).
 Complete other paperwork as required and directed by supervisor.

 - Perform weekly key inventory and complete required forms according to instructions.